yarnpkg/yarn/README.md

 ---

-kpm is a new CLI for the npm and bower registry with a few specific focuses.
+kpm is a package manager for the npm and bower registries with a few specific focuses.

 **Determinism:** kpm is based around a version lockfile which ensures that operations on the dependency graph can be easily transitioned.
 We check module directories and verify their